ajshul/grid-physics-engine/README.md

   - Burning spreads emit small smoke puffs in nearby empty cells; embers warm neighbors, cool gradually, and only reignite if fuel is adjacent
   - Embers fall if unsupported (with occasional diagonal slip), can ignite dust they contact, may crumble to Ash while falling, and quench to Ash when touching Water
   - Mud wets Dust below over time by transferring humidity; sufficiently wet Dust converts to Mud
+  - Dust has a higher ignition temperature to avoid spurious ignition in recently cooled areas
 - Steam rises when hot and condenses to Water near cold cells; Water freezes to Ice at ≤0°C

 For a detailed first-principles specification, see `./Engine_Guide.md`.